 But first, let’s clear up some misunderstandings surrounding cat naps.

-But will just a few minutes really make a difference?
+But will just a few minutes really make a difference to how you feel?
 Well, a 2017 study compared naps lasting anything from 5 to 30 minutes and assessed alertness levels upon waking up.
 Naps lasting 10 minutes were the most beneficial because they were short (or long) enough to get into Stage 2 sleep, where the body is at rest but doesn’t get into deep sleep, from which it would be harder to wake up.

-“One study found that cat napping once or twice a week lowers the risk of stroke, heart failure and heart attack by 48 per cent.”
+“One study found that cat napping once or twice a week gave the benefit of lowering the risk of stroke, heart failure and heart attack by 48 per cent.”

 The time at which you have a cat nap is also important.
 Our bodies have a stronger biological need to take a rest between 1 p.m. and 3 p.m.
 This midday sleepiness is built into our biological clocks.
 The circadian rhythms cause the body’s energy levels to dip in the mid-afternoon along with a surge in adenosine, one of the compounds that control the sleep-wake cycle.

 Not only that, but taking a cat nap later than 3 p.m. can make it hard to fall asleep when you go to bed at night.
 So, what’s the latest you should take a siesta?
 That depends on your schedule, but ideally plan to wake up from a nap at least 3 – 4 hours before your usual bedtime, or half-way between waking and sleeping.